dotnet/csharpstandard/standard/statements.md

 An *explicity_typed_local_variable_declaration* introduces one or more local variables with the specified *type*.

-If a *local_variable_initializer* is present then its type must be appropriate according to the rules of simple assignment ([§12.21.2](expressions.md#12212-simple-assignment)) or array initialization ([§17.7](arrays.md#177-array-initializers)) and its value is assigned as the initial value of the variable.
+If a *local_variable_initializer* is present then its type shall be appropriate according to the rules of simple assignment ([§12.21.2](expressions.md#12212-simple-assignment)) or array initialization ([§17.7](arrays.md#177-array-initializers)) and its value is assigned as the initial value of the variable.

 #### 13.6.2.4 Ref local variable declarations